kgrowinski/EasySharePoint/README.md

 <h3>About</h3>
-EasySharepoint is a Python 3 module to perform HTTP requests to Microsoft Sharepoint easly.
+EasySharepoint is a Python 3 module to perform HTTP requests to Microsoft Sharepoint easily.
 It relays on well known and loved requests library <url>http://docs.python-requests.org/en/master/</url>.
 <br>
 <br>